Orange-Cardamon-Coffee Pot de Crème Recipe

 Deliciously right, intoxicating with its coffee flavor, luxuriously smooth, and with the sharpness of orange and cardamon, this pot de crème recipe makes for an elegant and tasty dessert.
 A combination of cream, Grand Marnier liquor, coffee, vanilla, sugar, and cardamon produces a dish that is a cross between a custard and a pudding, has a liquid center that gushes out when eaten, and features a creamy outer ring that perfectly balances rigidity and softness.
 Neither too overpowering nor mild, the taste leaves one constantly craving to return for more.
 Thankfully, it is a recipe that is quite easy to make and easy to make in large amounts!

-I adapted this recipe from Flavorful: 150 Irresistible Desserts in All-Time Favorite Flavors by Tish Boyle, making a variety of changes and innovations to match my own preferences.
+Note: I adapted this recipe from Flavorful: 150 Irresistible Desserts in All-Time Favorite Flavors by Tish Boyle, making a variety of changes and innovations to match my own preferences.

 - 2 cups heavy cream